renepickhardt/mpp-splitter/README.md

 # Optimally Reliable & Cheap Payment Flows on the Lightning Network

 This is joint work work with [Stefan Richter](https://twitter.com/stefanwouldgo).
-It was initiated as follow-up research of the [probabilistic payment routing paper](https://arxiv.org/abs/2103.08576) on the Lightning Network and addresses the question of how to optimally conduct a multipart payment (MPP) split.
+It was initiated as follow-up research of the [probabilistic payment delivery paper](https://arxiv.org/abs/2103.08576) on the Lightning Network and addresses the question of how to optimally conduct a multipart payment (MPP) split.
 Hence the repository name `mpp-splitter`.

 The paper that you find in this repository also exists as a [pdf preprint on arxiv.org](https://arxiv.org/abs/2107.05322).